 Graduate Assistant: Rev. Jorge Acevedo is Lead Pastor at Grace Church, a multi-site United Methodist congregation in Southwest Florida.
 Grace Church has grown its attendance from 400 to over 2,600 in the past eighteen years and is recognized as having one of the largest and most effective recovery ministries in America, with over 700 people involved.
 Jorge received his Bachelor of Arts degree from Asbury College and earned a Master of Divinity at Asbury Theological Seminary.
 He was ordained a Deacon in the Florida Conference of The United Methodist Church in May 1986, and an Elder in May 1990.
-Jorge is co-author of A Field Guide to Methodist Fresh Expressions (with Michael Beck, Abingdon, 2020) and the author of author of Vital: Churches Changing Communities and the World (Abingdon Press, 2013).
+Jorge is co-author of A Field Guide to Methodist Fresh Expressions (with Michael Beck, Abingdon, 2020) and the author of Vital: Churches Changing Communities and the World (Abingdon Press, 2013).

 — in Fresh Expressions —

 For most people, the church as we know it has become inaccessible.
 The days of a professional minister caring for a flock of already-Christians is largely over.
 With the emergence of post-Christendom, the time of the missionary-pastor has arrived.
 The only way to make church accessible is through the formation of new Christian communities in the spaces and rhythms where people do life.
 The present-future is a blended ecology of both inherited and emerging forms of church.
 This was a realization made in the landmark Mission Shaped Church report (2004).
 All existing churches must now become church-planting incubators, and every Christian can be involved in this work.

-We are developing a new Fresh Expressions track, currently in planning for anticipated release in the Fall 2021 semester,* which proposes to focus study in United’s Master of Divinity, Master of Ministry and Master of Arts in Christian Ministries programs to prepare church leaders for the world that currently exists.
+The Fresh Expressions tracks focus study in United’s Master of Divinity, Master of Ministry and Master of Arts in Christian Ministries programs to prepare church leaders for the world that currently exists.
 Graduates will become proficient in pioneer ministry and the cultivation of fresh expressions of church.
 The MDiv track will begin in Fall 2021, while the MMin and MACM tracks are planned to begin in Fall 2022.

 In addition to United’s core courses in Bible, History and Theology, Practical Theology, and Contextual Ministry, the MDiv track in Fresh Expressions may include the following specialized courses: